Kurds seize town on Syrian-Turkish border

 “The PKK has gained an important resource in the area, it has gained depth and will also make economic gains.
 This is good news for the PKK,” he said.

+Speaking in Ankara on Wednesday, Foreign Minister Ahmet Davutoglu expressed concern over the events along the border.

-“This illustrates a striking picture of how much the crisis in Syria can affect us and our citizens,” state-run broadcaster TRT quoted Ahmet Davutoglu as saying in Ankara on Wednesday.
+“This illustrates a striking picture of how much the crisis in Syria can affect us and our citizens,” state-run broadcaster TRT quoted Davutoglu as saying.

+“Once again we call upon the international community ... if the U.N.
+Security Council is to do the job it is required to do, then the moment is now,” he said.

+Turkey, one of Assad’s most vocal critics and biggest backers of the Syrian rebels, has criticized the U.N.
+Security Council for failing to adopt a united stance on the conflict.

-Additional reporting by Gulsen Solaker; Writing by Jonathon Burch, Editing by Gareth Jones
+Additional reporting by Gulsen Solaker; Writing by Jonathon Burch; Editing by Andrew Roche